The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Invader's Binary Code (black) is estimated to be worth between £3,300 and £4,900.
-This signed screenprint, created in 2008, has shown consistent value growth, with an average annual growth rate of 19%.
+The value of Invader's Binary Code (black) (signed) is estimated to be worth between £3,250 and £4,900.
+This screenprint has shown consistent value growth, with an average annual growth rate of 12%.
 This work has an auction history of four total sales since its entry to the market on 23rd February 2020.
-In the last 12 months, the average selling price was £2,525, across one total sale.
-Over the past five years, the hammer price has ranged from £2,525 in December 2024 to £10,137 in October 2021.
-The average return to the seller over this five-year period has been a positive £5,854.
-This work is part of a limited edition of 50.
+In the last 12 months, the average selling price was £2,525, across a single sale.
+Over the past five years, the hammer price has ranged from £2,525 in December 2024 to £10,137 in October 2021, with an average annual return to the seller of £5,854.
+The edition size of this artwork is limited to 50.

 Unlock up-to-the-minute market data on Invader's Binary Code (black), login or create a free account today